adefauzan/CTAID/README.md

 # Colonial Tomb Archive ID
-Project Description
+PThis version maintains the 350-word count while specifically addressing your requirement: shifting the focus away from "high accuracy" and instead emphasizing the ethical risks and the necessity of using the data wisely.

+🏛️ Spatial Documentation of Colonial Chinese Tombs (KITLV Public Domain Data) Project Description
-This repository serves as a decentralized collaborative hub dedicated to the spatial detection and digital documentation of colonial-era Chinese tombs in Indonesia.
-By leveraging Public Domain maps and archival records from the KITLV (Leiden University) collection, this project integrates historical cartography into modern Geographic Information Systems (GIS).
-Our mission is to transform static archival data into dynamic geospatial insights while fostering an open research community.
+This repository serves as an open collaborative hub for the spatial identification and documentation of colonial-era Chinese cemeteries across Indonesia.
+Utilizing Public Domain maps and archival materials from the KITLV (Leiden University) collection, the project integrates historical cartography into a Geographic Information System (GIS) framework.
+The goal is to provide a broad spatial overview of Tionghoa funerary heritage to support historical research and urban planning.

+📍 Data Precision and Ethical Responsibility
+This project provides a spatial representation of historical sites based on archival evidence.
+However, we explicitly state that this repository is not intended for high-precision navigation or survey-grade accuracy.
+Our mapping focuses on general distribution patterns and historical site locations as they appeared in colonial records.

+Users must acknowledge the inherent risks associated with cultural heritage data.
+To prevent potential misuse, such as looting, vandalism, or unauthorized site disturbance, we emphasize that:

+Responsible Use: Data must be used wisely and exclusively for educational, conservation, or research purposes.

+Spatial Sensitivity: We provide generalized location markers rather than high-precision coordinates for vulnerable sites to safeguard their physical integrity.

+Community Integrity: Any collaborative contributions must respect the sanctity and cultural sensitivity of these burial grounds.

-📍 Commitment to FAIR Principles
+📂 Commitment to FAIR Principles
-To ensure the sustainability of digital heritage research, this repository is managed strictly according to FAIR Data standards:
+To ensure the sustainability of digital heritage, this project adheres to FAIR Data standards:

-Findable: All datasets are enriched with standardized metadata and indexed via GitHub to ensure they are discoverable by the global research community.

-Accessible: We utilize open-access source materials from the KITLV public domain, ensuring that data remains free and available without restrictive licensing barriers.

-Interoperable: Spatial data is processed into open formats—such as GeoJSON, CSV, and KML—allowing for seamless integration across various platforms including QGIS, ArcGIS, and web-mapping tools.

-Reusable: Datasets are provided with clear documentation and provenance, enabling future researchers to build upon this work for historical, sociological, or urban planning studies.

-🛡️ Data Ethics & Heritage Safeguarding
-In alignment with digital archaeology ethics, this project adheres to a policy of not disclosing highly specific or high-precision location data for vulnerable sites.
-To prevent potential looting or vandalism, our public datasets focus on macro-scale distribution patterns and spatial analysis rather than providing precise navigational coordinates for sensitive cultural assets.

-📂 KITLV Open Data Utilization
-The repository manages assets derived from public domain materials, including:

-Historical Cartography: 19th and 20th-century city plans and cemetery (Sentiong) layouts.

-Topographic Records: Lithographs and prints providing architectural and landscape contexts.

-Open Metadata: Bibliographic records used for the chronological categorization of heritage sites.
+Findable & Accessible: Using KITLV’s open-access repository as the primary source of truth.

+Interoperable: Providing spatial data in open-source formats like GeoJSON and CSV.

+Reusable: Encouraging a collaborative environment where data can be improved and analyzed by the global research community under ethical guidelines.

-🛠️ Collaborative Contribution
+🛠️ Collaborative Participation
-We invite GIS analysts, historians, and open-data advocates to contribute.
-Collaboration is focused on georeferencing historical maps, standardizing data attributes, and historical verification through transparent Pull Requests.

-“Advancing heritage preservation through open collaboration and responsible data stewardship.”
+We invite historians, GIS enthusiasts, and heritage advocates to assist in georeferencing public domain maps and standardizing metadata.
+By participating, you agree to handle all spatial information with the utmost care and to prioritize the preservation of the physical sites over data granularity.

+“Mapping the past, respecting the present: Collaborative heritage data managed with ethical foresight.”